Better the Devil You Know (Stock/Aitken/Waterman) and Step Back in Time (Stock/Aitken/Waterman) – Kylie Minogue 1990

 Despite the apparent drift away from the control of the hit factory, this record delivered Stock, Aitken, and Waterman their 100th UK hit record.
 Not a bad result for a record label who had started business issuing recordings by left to right above, American transvestite Divine, the androgynous Pete Burns of Dead or Alive and page three topless model Samantha Fox.
 After the decline of left to right below, Bananarama, and Mel and Kim (sadly Melanie Appleby passed away), and the defection of Rick Astley, Kylie Minogue had become the gold standard for SAW’s future success.

 This song’s lyrics are enigmatic and could be interpreted as being quite dark and emotionally fraught, as they indicate that the singer is forgiving a serial philanderer, and staying in an unhealthy relationship, because she at least knows what to expect.
-Musically it demonstrated the extent to which Minogue was evolving, bubblegum pop had been replaced by a more polished dance/club sound, with edgy electro keyboard, catchy vocal hooks, and an infectious chorus, a more raunchy dance diva persona was emerging,
+Musically it demonstrated the extent to which Minogue was evolving, bubblegum pop had been replaced by a soaring melody, a more polished, jubilant dance/club sound, with edgy electro keyboard, catchy vocal hooks, and an infectious chorus, as a more raunchy dance diva persona was emerging,

 The concept for the song arose in discussion when Pete Waterman remarked to Mike Stock that Kylie was ditching clean-cut Jason Donovan for the more unpredictable Michael Hutchence, to which Stock replied that she should re-consider as it’s “better the devil you know”.